khaledallen/ev3-powersteer/README.md

 - `drivebase` - distance from the drive wheels to the steering wheels in millimeters

 To instantiate a powersteering robot, create a new `PowerSteer` class with the appropriate measurements for the various dimensions of the robot.

+You may need to adjust the direction of the steering motor depending on its arrangement.

 ### example